ingadhoc/rancher-catalog/README.md

 ## Base Stack

-You must supply a postfix hostname
+You must supply a postfix hostname.
-If you do not supply the postfix hostname since 'hostname -f' fails in the postfix-dockprox container.
+If you do not supply the postfix hostname 'hostname -f' fails in the postfix-dockprox container configuration.